keptn/keptn/CONTRIBUTING.md

 git rebase HEAD~2 --signoff
 ```

-to signoff commits, but it is inconvenient.
+to sign off commits, but it is inconvenient.
 You can automate this process.

-To automatically signoff commits  :
+To automatically sign off commits  :
 ``` bash
 touch .git/hooks/prepare-commit-msg
 ```